vv-vim/vv/README.md

 Usage: `vv [options] [file ...]`

-You can specify one or more space-separated files or directories.
-These will be opened in separate windows.
-If no files are passed, VV will open the current directory.

-Options are passed to `nvim` as is.
+Options are passed to `nvim`.
 You can check available options in nvim help: `nvim --help`.

 Settings
 --------